Rick Fitts

 Rick Fitts is an American film and television actor.
-He is known for playing the role of the ruthless businessman Martin Jackson on 120 episodes of the American soap opera television series Generations.
+He is known for playing the role of the ruthless businessman Martin Jackson on 120 episodes of the American soap opera television series Generations. as well appearing as part of the original cast of The Who's musical stage production of Tommy, which opened at th La Jolla Playhouse in San Diego, California, on 1 July 1992.